Tag: Marlee Johnston

 Juvenile or adult?
 Armstrong trial forces difficult decision:

 This is an editorial about whether or not Patrick Armstrong, the 14-year-old accused of killing 14-year-old Marlee Johnston from Fayette, Maine, should be tried as an adult or not.
-The editorial meanders around for a bit but finally gets to its point…
+The editorial meanders around for a bit, but finally gets to its point…

 Nothing society can do is a fair exchange for what was done to Marlee, whom all describe as vibrant, joyful, caring and kind.
 Nothing can return her to her family and friends or replace the life she would have lived.